ozkangul/announcements/readme-eng.md

 ## ✉️ Missing Certificate?
-Contact us with the missing certificate form of the relevant course.
+Contact us with the missing certificate form by clicking this [link]().